Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 1. Cracks or Peeling Paint

 Tiny cracks can expand fast under heavy rainfall.
-If you notice peeling paint or rust spots, water is likely sitting inside your gutters instead of draining away.
+If you notice peeling paint or rust spots, it’s likely that water is sitting inside your gutters instead of draining away.

 2. Water Stains on Siding or Soffit